On the Stability of Undesirable Equilibria in the Quadratic Program Framework for Safety-Critical Control: CLF Compatibility

-In this section we present numerical examples demonstrating the viability of the proposed method.
-The code repository used for producing the results of this section is publicly available at \url{https://github.com/CaipirUltron/CompatibleCLFCBF/tree/mydevel}.
+In this section, we present numerical examples that demonstrate the viability of the proposed method.
+The code repository used for producing the results of this section is publicly available at \url{https://github.com/C2SR/CompatibleCLFCBF}.

-Consider again the two-dimensional LTI system $\dot{x}_k = -2 x_k + u_k$, $k=1,2$, whose Q-function was shown in \fref{fig:qfunction} for a given quadratic CLF $\overline{V}_r$ and CBF.
-This system satisfies \aref{assumption:clf_condition}, and therefore no interior equilibrium points other than the origin exist.
+{\bf Simulation 1.} Consider again the two-dimensional LTI system $\dot{x}_k = -2 x_k + u_k$, $k=1,2$ from Example 1, whose Q-function was shown in \fref{fig:qfunction} for a given quadratic CLF $\overline{V}_r$ and CBF $h_3$.
+This system satisfies \aref{assumption:clf_condition}, and therefore, no interior equilibrium points other than the origin exist.

-Here, we consider three quadratic barriers $h_1$, $h_2$ and $h_3$, with unsafe sets shown in \fref{fig:traj_quadratic1} as red ellipses (left, top and right, respectively).
+Here, we consider three quadratic barriers $h_1$, $h_2$, and $h_3$, with unsafe sets shown in \fref{fig:traj_quadratic1} as red ellipses (left, top, and right, respectively).
+Here, the CLF reference $\overline{V}_r$ and the CBF $h_3$ are the ones used in Example 1 to derive the Q-function from \fref{fig:qfunction}.
 The first row of \fref{fig:traj_quadratic1} shows the results obtained using the nominal QP controller \eqref{eq:QP_control} with a fixed reference CLF $\overline{V}_r$ (level set is the blue ellipse) and all three CBF constraints.
-The Q-function shown in \fref{fig:qfunction} was computed using CLF $\overline{V}_r$ and $h_3$, the CBF on the right.
 As expected, the trajectories converge towards a stable equilibrium point at $\partial \mathcal{C}_3$ (red dot).
-Two other unstable boundary equilibria also exist at $\partial \mathcal{C}_3$ (blue dots).
-Each of the remaining CBFs only have one unstable boundary equilibrium.
-Therefore, $\overline{V}_r$ is compatible with $h_1$ and $h_2$, and non-compatible with $h_3$.
+Two other unstable boundary equilibria also exist at $\partial \mathcal{C}_3$ (blue dots), as seen from the corresponding Q-function in \fref{fig:qfunction}.
+Each of the remaining CBFs has only one unstable boundary equilibrium.
+Therefore, $\overline{V}_r$ is compatible with $h_1$ and $h_2$, and is not compatible with $h_3$. { Notice that if $\overline{V}_r$ was such that its elliptical level sets were rotated $90$ degrees, their compatibility with the barriers would change: in this case, $\overline{V}_r$ would be compatible with $h_1$ and $h_3$, but not with $h_2$.}